s22h/router.ts/README.md

 # Frontend router

 A simple frontend router written in Typescript.
-It uses history.push and the PopState event to handle navigation.
+It uses the History API or window.location.hash to handle navigation.

-Examples can be found in the [examples/ folder](examples/)
+Examples can be found in the [example/](examples/) folder.